-&lt;sup>2 APPA's Research & Development Program, Demonstration of Energy and Efficiency Developments (DEED), launched eReliability Tracker, which is a software program that enables a utility to track outages and develop reliability indices including ASAI, CAIDI, SAIDI and SAIFI reports.
+2 APPA's eReliability Tracker Service is a software program that enables a utility to track outages and develop reliability indices including ASAI, CAIDI, SAIDI and SAIFI reports.
 This software is one tool available for electric systems to evaluate their operations based on the results of the reports created.
 APPA's eReliability Tracker can be purchased through the APPA Product Store.
 More information on relevant APPA resources is available in Appendix A of the application guide.